IIIF/cookbook-recipes/recipe/0299-region/index.md

 ---
-title: Name of Recipe
+title: Addressing a Region
-id: -1
+id: 299
 layout: recipe
-tags: [tbc]
+tags: [fragment]
-summary: "tbc"
+summary: "Presenting a region of an image independently"
 viewers:
 topic:
  - basic